plops/cl-py-generator/example/127_design_patterns/README.md

   metaclass (which are classes themselves) to be called like functions, influencing how instances of those classes are created.

+## Python Singletons with Metaclasses: Lazy vs. Eager Instantiation

+This tutorial explores how metaclasses provide elegant control over singleton creation in Python.
+We'll cover both lazy and eager instantiation scenarios, emphasizing the benefits of each approach.

+**Metaclasses: The Key to Flexible Singletons**

+* **What is a metaclass?** A class whose instances are other classes.
+It defines the behavior and creation process of those classes.
+* **Why use metaclasses for singletons?**
+   * Clean separation of the singleton logic from the classes themsleves.
+   * Ability to create multiple different singletons using the same metaclass base.
+   * Precise control over instantiation timing (lazy vs. eager).

+**Implementation: Lazy Instantiation**

+* **Metaclass `__call__(cls)` method:**
+    * Checks if an  instance of  `cls` already exists.
+    * If not, creates the instance and stores it.
+    * Returns the stored instance.

+**Benefits of Lazy Instantiation:**

+* **Conserves memory:** The instance is created only when first

+needed.

 ```python
 class SingletonMeta(type):
     """A metaclass that creates a Singleton base class when called."""